Overview

 - Prepares thick distillates for smooth draws

-The 1.8V preheat is conservative enough to avoid burning terpenes while effectively improving oil consistency.
+The 1.8V preheat is conservative enough to avoid burning terpenes while still improving oil consistency.

 Safety Features